 We hope you enjoyed this list.
 I’ve always loved playing games with my family, and hope you can make some wonderful memories this year.
 I chose games on this list that would be easy to pick up and play, weren’t overly rule-heavy, and had a good mix of accessibility and complexity in strategy.

-If you have any favorites or just want to talk board games I would love to hear from you.
+If you have any favorites or just want to talk board games we would love to hear from you.

 **This post may contain affiliate links.
 We receive a small amount of compensation when you purchase from our links (at no cost to you), which we’ll totally blow on buying more board games… full disclosure.**